CNSeniorious000/oai2ollama/README.md

   oai2ollama
 ```

 3. Windows users can use the startup script `start.bat`.
-It automatically create new container to update the environments.
+It automatically creates a new container to update the environment.